I Don’t Coach, I Make You Better

 Of course, players need coaching for different purposes.

 You may be a good player compared to your peers who are playing with you casually in clubs.
-But those play time provides zero help if you plan to compete in actual tournaments.
+But that play time provides zero help if you plan to compete in actual tournaments.
 Some people believe they can improve by playing against better players.
 I don't know where that belief came from, but it is dead wrong.
 Without coaching, playing games will not improve your technique at all.

 In order to make certain shots, you need appropriate racket gripping, body position, feet position, movements, wrist and finger movements, center of gravity movement, and follow-up.
-One mess-up could ruin your shots and without a coach, you won't detect your own mistake.
+One mess-up could ruin your shots, and without a coach, you won't detect your own mistake.
 On top of that, you need to adjust these things in response to the position, velocity, and spinning pattern of the incoming shuttle.
 I'm telling you, badminton is complicated and technical.

 So if you think you are good and want to compete and get better, you need coaching.

 Some good players are proud of themselves for jumping high, smashing hard, moving fast on the court, having a seemingly beautiful backhand, and such.
 Those are great traits to have, but they are not what wins you games.
 To win games in competition, you need to be able to do all the shots.
 You don't have to do all of them well, but you need to be able to do them when needed.
 If you have obvious shortcomings, experienced opponents will exploit them.
-Did you notice when the score reaches 15 and suddenly things get harder and you are targeted?
-That's because you are the weak link and your opponents know that.
+Did you notice when the score reaches 15, and suddenly things get harder, and you are targeted?
+That's because you are the weak link, and your opponents know that.

 Great coaches can make you a complete player with all the technical tools to be adaptive in games and exploit your opponents instead of the opposite.